-(b) Secured liabilities and assets pledged as security
+b.
+Secured liabilities and assets pledged as security

+Consolidated

-30 June 2016 \$'000 30 June 2015 \$'000
+30 June 2015 \$'000 30 June 2014 \$'000

+Lease liabilities - 1

+Medium Term Notes 2015 - 284,341

-Medium Term Notes 2016 - 264,205
+Medium Term Notes 2016 264,205 263,514

-Bilateral Banking Facility 113,055 131,461
+Bilateral Banking Facility 131,461 102,590

-US Bonds 382,065 (8,832)
+US Bonds (8,832) -

-Total secured liabilities 495,120 386,834
+Total secured liabilities 386,834 650,446

-- Lease liability is effectively secured as the rights to the leased assets revert to the lessor in the event of default.
+- Lease liability is effectively secured as the rights to the leased assets revert to the lessor in the event of default. - ii.
+The Medium Term Notes 2015 (MTN's 2015) are a secured unwrapped Australian capital markets issue.
+The MTN's 2015 are issued in registered form.
+Interest is payable quarterly based on the 90 day BBSW bank bill rate plus a margin of 2.55%.
+The MTN's incorporate an Issuer Call Option at 4.5 years or any coupon date thereafter until maturity. - iii.

-- ii.
 The Medium Term Notes 2016 (MTN's 2016) are a secured credit wrapped Australian capital markets issue.
-The MTNs 2016 are issued in registered form with a financial guarantee from MBIA Insurance Corporation.
+The MTN's 2016 are issued in registered form with a financial guarantee from MBIA Insurance Corporation.
 The proceeds from the 22 August 2006 issue (\$265 million) were used to refinance existing senior bank debt obtained to finance the construction of the New Terminal.
-The notes consist of \$165 million where interest is payable quarterly

-- based on the 90 day BBSW bank bill rate plus a margin of 0.25% and \$100 million where interest is payable half yearly with a fixed rate of 6.25%.
-Interest rate swap facilities have been used to effectively fix the interest rate for the variable portion.

-- iii.
-The \$120 million Bilateral Banking

-Facility was re-priced and extended

-to \$165 million on 16 June 2014.

-The facility will mature in April

-2018.
-This Bilateral Bank debt

-facility is between the Australia

-and New Zealand Banking Group

-and Westpac Banking Corporation

-and provides funding for capital

-expenditure and general corporate
+The notes consist of \$165 million where interest is payable quarterly based on the 90 day BBSW bank bill rate plus a margin of 0.25% and \$100 million where interest is payable half yearly with a fixed rate of 6.25%.
+Interest rate swap facilities have been used to effectively fix the interest rate for the variable portion as set out in note 21. - iv.
+The \$120 million Bilateral Banking Facility was re-priced and extended to \$165 million on 16 June 2014.
+The facility will mature in April 2018.
+This Bilateral Bank debt facility is between the Australia and New Zealand Banking Group and Westpac Banking Corporation and provides funding for capital expenditure and general corporate purposes. - v.
+The 'US Bonds' are a secured unwrapped US Private Placement bond issuance, split between US dollar denominated bonds (USD\$225 million) and Australian dollar denominated bonds (AUD\$50 million) with a commencement date of 15 September 2015.
+Maturities on the bonds vary between 10, 12 and 15 years.
+Interest is payable biannually, with the 10-year (USD\$71 million) issue priced at 155bps above US Treasuries, the 12-year (USD\$87 million) priced at 165bps above US Treasuries, and the 15year (USD\$67 million) issue priced at 180bps above US Treasuries.
+The AUD bonds (A\$50 million) were split evenly between a 10-year floating direct issue and a 15-year fixed AUD issue.
+The 10 year issue priced at 165 points above US Treasuries including AUD swap costs.
+The 15-year fixed AUD issue priced at 190 points above US Treasuries including swap costs.